Stevecmd/alx-system_engineering-devops/0x16-api_advanced/README.md

 - How to parse JSON results from an API
 - How to make a recursive API call
 - How to sort a dictionary by value

+## Background Context
+Reddit is a popular social media platform where users can join communities (subreddits) based on their interests. <br /> Each subreddit has its own set of posts, discussions, and subscriber count. <br />
+The Reddit API provides a way for developers to programmatically access and interact with the data available on Reddit. <br />
+This project aims to leverage the Reddit API to extract useful information from subreddits and present it in a structured manner. <br />

+The project is structured around several key tasks:

+How many subs?: Write a function that queries the Reddit API and returns the number of subscribers for a given subreddit.
+If the subreddit is invalid, the function should return 0. <br />

+Top Ten: Write a function that queries the Reddit API and prints the titles of the first 10 hot posts listed for a given subreddit.
+If the subreddit is invalid, the function should print None. <br />

+Recurse it!: Write a recursive function that queries the Reddit API and returns a list containing the titles of all hot articles for a given subreddit.
+If no results are found, the function should return None. <br />

+The project requires adherence to specific coding standards and practices, including the use of the PEP 8 style guide, organizing imports alphabetically, and ensuring all files are executable.
+Additionally, the project mandates the use of the Requests module for sending HTTP requests to the Reddit API and handling potential issues such as rate limiting by setting a custom User-Agent. <br />

+By completing this project, developers will gain experience in working with APIs, handling JSON data, implementing recursive functions, and following best practices in Python programming. <br />

+## Project Description
+This project involves creating Python scripts that interact with the Reddit API to retrieve and process data from various subreddits.
+The primary goal is to develop functions that can query the Reddit API to obtain information such as the number of subscribers, the titles of the top posts, and a list of all hot articles for a given subreddit.
+The project emphasizes the use of proper API documentation, handling pagination, parsing JSON responses, and implementing recursive API calls.

 ## Requirements
 ### General